Phrewfuf/sas-scaler/README.md

 - 39 ohm resistor to limit the fan's speed
 - 2x 1N5822 Schottky Diodes - used to tap 2 power sources and prevent backflow

+The two shields need some modifications to fit the whole thing in the enclosure.
+Details see in linked forum thread.